zchyde/brooklinebooksmith.com/_drafts/happy-trailstime-to-get-out-there.md

 [National Trails Day](http://nationaltrailsday.americanhiking.org/) (NTD), which is a celebration of America’s outstanding Trail System, occurs annually on the first Saturday in June - this year (2016) the celebration falls on June 4th.&nbsp; Local communities hold events, such as a Run for the Woods, hiking experiences, stewardship projects, bird watching expeditions, trail biking journeys, geocaching, and much more.&nbsp; What kinds of adventures are you planning for NTD? &nbsp; Click [here](http://nationaltrailsday.americanhiking.org/events/#page-1) to find events close to you. ![](/uploads/versions/travel-section---x----3264-2448x---.jpg)—

-The [American Hiking Society](http://www.americanhiking.org/about-us/) (AHS) was founded in 1976.&nbsp; Recognizing the importance of our natural trails, complete with eco-advocacy for open space and biological corridors, and promoting people’s connections with nature, the AHS is very important. ---
+The [American Hiking Society](http://www.americanhiking.org/about-us/) (AHS) was founded in 1976.&nbsp; Recognizing the importance of our natural trails, complete with eco-advocacy for open space and biological corridors, and promoting people’s connections with nature, the AHS is very important for outdoor fun. ---

 There are more reasons to get outside on the trails![![](/uploads/versions/nat-geo-parks---x----237-400x---.jpg)](http://www.brooklinebooksmith-shop.com/book/9781426216510)